hallamlab/triUMPF/README.md

 For all experiments, navigate to ``src`` folder then run the commands of your choice.
 For example, to display *triUMPF*'s running options use: `python main.py --help`.
 It should be self-contained.

 ### Preprocessing
 To preprocess data, we provide few examples.
-For all examples: *--hin-file* corresponds to the desired generated file name, ending with *.pkl*.

 #### Example 1
 To preprocess datasets with **no noise** to the pathway2ec association matrix ("pathway2ec.pkl"), execute the following command: